Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning

-\textbf{Solving the MDP.} Given the RL formulation, we can optimize our VAI problem using any RL algorithm, such as Q-learning \cite{mnih2015dqn}.
-The Q function can be updated via standard TD loss.
+\textbf{Solving the MDP.} Given the RL formulation, we can optimize our VAI problem using any RL algorithm, such as DQN \citep{mnih2015dqn}, and updates the Q function via standard TD loss.
 We call this approach as VAI-RL.
-Alternatively, the reward defined in Eqn. \ref{eqn:rewardupper} suggests a fast greedy algorithm, such that the agent to maximize reward is selected at each step.
+Alternatively, the reward defined in Eqn. \ref{eqn:rewardupper} suggests a fast greedy algorithm, which selects the agent to maximize reward at each step.
 We call this approach VAI-Greedy.
-We include both algorithms for comparison.
-See the pseudo code of both methods in Appendix. \ref{algdetails}.
+We include both algorithms for comparison, with pseudo code in Appendix. \ref{algdetails}.